middlebury/midd-frontend/.github/CONTRIBUTING.md

 ## Prior Reading

 There are various tools and libraries to be somewhat familiar with prior to working with this codebase.
-It's not required to read 100% of each of their docs but if you at least begin to skim or find "Intro to x" articles online for given items below, it would be helpful as you browse this codebase.
+It's not required to read 100% of each of their docs but if you at least begin to skim or find "Intro to x" articles online, it may be helpful.

 ### CSS